greshbasic/kuro_site/app/posts/2025-12-20_red-dot-fun.md

-today i played with the red dot in the bathtub i chased it around a lot until i was out of breath when it was out of reach i used mimicry to trick it into coming to me i am very good at what i do. i napped on owner after.
+today i played with the red dot in the bathtub i chased it around a lot until i was out of breath. when it was out of reach i used mimicry to trick it into coming to me i am very good at what i do. i napped on owner after.